Zorng/ModulaFrontend/docs/policy_module_context.md

 - **Policy is not CRUD**; it’s a **fixed Settings UI**, like iOS Settings.
 - Tenants **edit values**, they don’t create policies.
 - Group policies into clear sections:
-  - Sales & Tax
-  - Currency & Rounding
+  - Tax & Currency
   - Inventory Behavior
   - Attendance & Shifts
-  - Cash Sessions & Drawer
+  - Cash Sessions Control
 - **Discounts and eReceipt configuration are separate modules**, not part of this screen.
 - Cashiers never see or change policies; they only see the effects in Sales, Inventory, Attendance, etc.